carlosmu/quick_lattice/README.md

 <br><br>

 ## Instalation
-1. Go to releases page: https://github.com/carlosmu/quick_lattice/releases/
+1. Go to releases page: https://gumroad.com/l/quicklattice
-2. Download the python file "quick_lattice.py"
+2. Download the zip file "quick_lattice_[version].zip"
-3. Go to Blender > User Preferences > Addons > Install
+3. If you have an older version, uninstall it first (on addon preferences).
-4. Select the previously downloaded file.
+4. Go to Blender > User Preferences > Addons > Install (choose the .zip file)
 5. Activate the addon.
-7. Enjoy it!
+6. Enjoy it!

 ## Changelog
 - 0.3.0 First Release!